 Large energy companies (with more than 150,000 domestic customers) must pay the Warm Home Discount, and many smaller energy suppliers offer it too.

-For Winter 2024/5, these suppliers are part of the scheme.
+These suppliers are currently part of the scheme:

 - 100 Green (formerly GEUK)